awsdocs/aws-iot-docs/developerguide/jobs-mqtt-api.md

 + If the next pending job execution is already IN\_PROGRESS, its status details are not changed\.
 + If no job executions are pending, the response does not include the `execution` field\.
 + You can optionally create a step timer by setting a value for the `stepTimeoutInMinutes` property\.
 If you don't update the value of this property by running `UpdateJobExecution`, the job execution times out when the step timer expires\.

+**Note**
+AWS IoT publishes the response messages directly to the client that made the request, whether the client has subscribed to the response topics or not\.
+Clients should expect to receive the response messages even if they have not subscribed to them\.
+These response messages do not pass through the message broker and they cannot be subscribed to by other clients or rules\.
+Job progress messages that are processed through the message broker and can be used by AWS IoT rules are published as [Jobs events](events-jobs.md)\.

 ------
 #### [ MQTT \(13\) ]